featbit/featbit-docs-practice/pages/optimize-release-process/combining-feature-flags-with-deployment-strategies-to-optimize-the-release-process-part-3.md

 2. Verify that your deployment pipeline aligns with the product release plan defined by the product/project managers.
    - Verify that the new feature flag that doesn't expose the new feature to the public immediately after deployment is disabled.
    - Verify that the feature flag has a configured schedule for activating or deactivating the feature.
-3. Verify that all feature flags appearing in the code are defined in the feature flag management system.
+3. Verify that all [feature flags](https://www.featbit.co) appearing in the code are defined in the [feature management](https://www.featbit.co/blogs/Free-and-Open-Source-Feature-Flag-Tools) system.

 ![](../optimize-release-process/assets/environment-consistency/ffcheck-in-pipeline.png)

-In this article, we will discuss how to make features consistent across environments (for points 1 and 2 above) by using FeatBits.
-In the next article, we will discuss how to check that all feature flags that appear in the code are defined in the feature flag management system.
+In this article, we will discuss how to make features consistent across environments (for points 1 and 2 above) by using [FeatBits](https://www.featbit.co).
+In the next article, we will discuss how to check that all feature flags that appear in the code are defined in the [feature flag management](https://www.featbit.co/blogs/Free-and-Open-Source-Feature-Flag-Tools) system.

 ## Check if some feature flags are missing